 When the forex markets remain open, choosing “current” will use current spreads.
 The strategy tester applies the same spread in case of period of testing.
 The forex broker could also offer you the standard average spreads applicable for each pair of the previous month.
 You can even-spread the volatility by utilizing monthly average spread.

-Describing the swap or rollover rates
+Describing the swap or rollover rates with Forex Brokers

 The rollover rate refers to the interest that accumulates due to the holding of open position in forex trading.
 In case of MT4, this is referred to as swap, and is colloquially termed as rollover in finance industry.
 Forex markets are operational at all hours of the day, and the spot trades are generally settled within two business days.
 The need for “rollover” accounts are created.
 In case you would prefer to extend the position and not settle at end of a trade day, it is possible for you to close positions within 5pm EST on the settlement day.
 You can reopen on the subsequent trading day.
 Spreads will be incurred as you reopen a new position.